pal772/Visit-Bristol/README.md

 - __Gallery Page__

-    - As you click on the gallery page, it displays a few sites of Bristol.
+    - As you click on the 'gallery page', it displays a few sites of Bristol.
     - Each image has a has a title.
     - They were all taken by me.